mProjectsCode/mProjectsCode.github.io/_programming-projects/codeBlock.md

 a
 a</code></pre>

-This is a wonderfull piece of code written in JS to test the codeblock.
+This is a wonderful piece of code written in JS to test the code block.